griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### StringTie 1.3.0
-Describes dependencies for StringTie 1.3.0, used in this course for transcript abundance estimates.
+Describes dependencies and installation for StringTie 1.3.0, used in this course for transcript abundance estimates.
 ```bash
 # start sudo shell
 sudo bash